Play ‘The BIG Prize Minute’ At 8:10am, Win A Whole Bunch Of Prizes!

-You can win a $50 gift card to Moe’s Southwestern Grill plus more on The Tony Tecate Show with Bre by playing The BIG Prize Minute at 8:10 Monday morning!
+You can win a pair of tickets to the Monterey Bay Aquarium plus more on The Tony Tecate Show with Bre by playing The BIG Prize Minute at 8:10 tomorrow morning!

 This is how it works, answer 10 questions in 60 seconds to win!
 If we don’t get a winner, we add another prize to the prize pot, and ask the same questions until all 10 questions are conquered!